OpenMined/PySyft/INSTALLATION.md

 `python setup.py install`

-Then install the TF Encrypted
-dependencies, which are required for running the tutorials from [Udacity's "Secure & Private AI" course](https://www.udacity.com/course/secure-and-private-ai--ud185)  (recommended).
+(Optional)Then install the TF Encrypted dependencies, which are required for running the tutorials from [Udacity's "Secure & Private AI" course](https://www.udacity.com/course/secure-and-private-ai--ud185)  (recommended).
 Run: